funcompbio/practical4/practical4.md

 # Read data from the keyboard into a Python program.

-Create a new Python program called `inputoutput.py` with the following contents:
+Most computer programs read some input, make some calculations and write some output.
+For each of these three tasks we should use some specific Python instructions.
+In the case of reading input from the keyboard, we can use the function `input()` to which we give one argument with some text we want to display on screen and it will return whatever we type on the keyboard **as a character string**.
+For instance, create a new Python program called `inputoutput.py` with the following contents:

 ```
 x = input("Enter a value: ")